rfsms/RFSS/README.md

 Logging:</br>
 * ~~To check current satellite schedule you can read: `/home/noaa_gms/RFSS/Tools/Report_Exports/schedule.csv`~~
-* To check current satellite schedule you can go to FQDN:8080 for each instance
+* To check current satellite schedule you can go to FQDN:8080 to reach the Dashboard
 * For rsync logs: `/home/noaa_gms/RFSS/rsync.log`
 * For RFSS logs: `/home/noaa_gms/RFSS/RFSS_SA.log`